 Of important note, Yellow Springs is also a village of artists.
 Yellow Springs has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Yellow Springs’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.01% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 19.01% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Yellow Springs is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Yellow Springs does not have a public transit system used by locals to get to and from work.

 The per capita income in Yellow Springs in 2022 was $52,409, which is wealthy relative to Ohio and the nation.
 This equates to an annual income of $209,636 for a family of four.